13 Top-Rated Hiking Trails near Sacramento, CA

 Address: CA-49, Nevada City, California

 7. Western States Trail

-A trail trodden by the steps of history, this natural route across the Sierra Nevada Mountains was first traveled by indigenous cultures of the region.
-Gold miners later traveled the route between Nevada and California during the 1850s Gold Rush, and now the Western States Trail near Sacramento is home to one of the most challenging ultra-marathons in the world.
+This natural route across the Sierra Nevada Mountains is a trail trodden by the steps of history, first traveled by Indigenous cultures of the region.
+Gold miners later traversed the route between Nevada and California during the 1850s Gold Rush.
+And today, the Western States Trail near Sacramento is home to one of the most challenging ultra-marathons in the world.